Auto-Annotation

 Specify the name of the task to facilitate easy identification.

-Step 8: Create Labeling Task
+Step 9: Create Labeling Task

 Click the Create Labeling Task button to create the auto-annotation task.
 Or, click the Cancel button to cancel the process.
 Once the task is created, the dataset will be processed through the workflow, and annotations will be generated automatically.

-You’ll be redirected to the Labeling Tasks page, where you can see the newly created task listed in the table.
-You can monitor the progress of the auto-annotation in the “Labeling Status” column, where the status will be displayed.
+You’ll be redirected to the Labeling Tasks page, where you can see the newly created task listed in a table.
+You can monitor the progress of the auto-annotation in the “Labeling Status” column, where the status percentage will be displayed.
 Once the process is complete, the status will change to "Complete."

 If you check the Input-Viewer page, you’ll notice that the bounding box annotations that met the set threshold were automatically created, without any manual intervention.

-Step 9: Review the Annotations
+Step 10: Review the Annotations

 As mentioned earlier, manual review ensures that the annotations created automatically meet the required quality standards and are accurate.